ricardoinaciopt/SDLE-2324-TP1/README.md

 - **Last-Writer-Wins CRDT:** Versioning is handled using a Last-Writer-Wins Convergent Replicated Data Type (CRDT) supporting add, remove, compare, lookup, and merging functions.
 - **Consistent Hash Ring:** Distribution is managed by a consistent hash ring, ensuring uniform mapping of nodes and efficient data storage and replication.

-For more informtion and detail, refer to the project's report: [Final Report PDF](./final-report.pdf)
+For more information and detail, refer to the project's report: [Final Report PDF](./final-report.pdf)

 ## Keywords